Countdown to Commencement: Stories About Our Graduates

-In a time-honored tradition, the Roger Williams University Class of 2018 students will cross the Commencement stage and receive their degrees on Saturday, May 18.
-Taking part in the same tradition a day earlier, on Friday, May 18, the Class of 2019 graduate students will participate in a Graduate Commencement ceremony, while law students will collect their well-deserved degrees during the School of Law Commencement.
+In a time-honored tradition, the Roger Williams University Class of 2019 students will cross the Commencement stage and receive their degrees on Saturday, May 18.
+Taking part in the same tradition a day earlier, on Friday, May 17, the Class of 2019 graduate students will participate in a Graduate Commencement ceremony, while law students will collect their well-deserved degrees during the School of Law Commencement.

 Here is just a small sampling of what this year’s graduates have been up to: